Bottled Water Might Contain More Microplastics Than We'd Like to Admit

 This results in several potential hazards to the environment such as cluttering ecosystems, clogging up waterways and affecting wildlife.
 If you thought that the side-effects of using plastic bottles were only limited to damaging the planet, think again!

-Owing to this study, WHO has decided to investigate about all the possible health risks to humans that can be caused by ingesting plastic.
+Owing to this study, WHO has decided to investigate all the possible health risks to humans that can be caused by ingesting plastic.

 In order to test the presence or levels of Microplastics in the water, they suspended a red-colored dye into the bottles.
 The idea was that since the dye would stick to the plastic in the water, they could differentiate between the floating red-colored pieces of plastic and the water.